 Does your institution hold material relating to Jewish heritage and culture?
 Do you need help to ensure these collections are properly managed and made accessible to diverse audiences?

-This funding provides support to institutions and organisations across Europe to help conserve, organise and protect collections relating to Jews, Judaism and Jewish history and culture ensuring they are properly looked after and accessible.
+This funding provides support to institutions and organisations across Europe to help conserve, organise and protect collections relating to Jews, Judaism and Jewish history and culture.

 This may include the following activities: